agn453/V7M-11/doc/README.md

 and
 [disk-images/rd51-v7musr.dsk.gz](https://raw.githubusercontent.com/agn453/V7M-11/master/disk-images/rd51-v7musr.dsk.gz)
 if you would rather skip the fun of installing this yourself!
-Just download then and uncompress them into the same directory as the v7m.ini file.
+Just download them and uncompress into the same directory as the v7m.ini file.

 I'll be setting up the system volume on rq0, and making the second RD51 on rq1 be the timesharing /usr volume mount point.